Crohn’s Disease & Ulcerative Colitis: A Guide for Parents

 In ulcerative colitis, the condition is cured with the surgical removal of the colon and the lining of the remainder of the rectum, which is not the case in Crohn’s disease.
 In many cases, a pouch can be reconstructed.
 There is no cure for Crohn’s and the disease may reoccur at the site of the surgery.
 In Crohn’s surgery, however, the patients usually feel much better after the diseased segment of intestines is removed and may be able to reduce their medications as a result.
 It is also important to note that newer, minimally invasive surgical techniques help patients to heal faster, allowing them to return to their normal activities more quickly.

 There are a number of surgeries that are performed in specific circumstances in IBD patients.
-To learn more about these surgeries, please download the following fact sheets on www.ccfa.org:
+To learn more about these surgeries, please download the brochure Surgery for Crohn's Disease and Ulcerative Colitis at: www.ccfa.org

 With IBD, there may be some adjustments you need to help your child make, including altering his or her diet as necessary or preparing them for daily activities.